oddbird/oddsite/content/work/quarqnet.rst

 OddBird's development process
 for each user story
 begins with rough sketches
-showing the flow of the user
-through the content.
+showing the flow of a specific user through the content.
 The athletes using QuarqNet
 needed easy access to the map of their route as well as the activity data.
-This initial design proposal
+This initial sketch
 displays the map and activity details together in a single view.
 No clicking necessary